pixelgalaxies/crescendo/README.md

 ```

 >#### .cols-\* .colm-\* .coll-\*
 >> Class syntax: cols-1, colm-9, coll-10, etc. As long as the numbers add up to twelve, the grid will work.
 Columns flex downward into a, you guessed it, column.
-The s m and l before the dashes indicate the behavior at different sizes.
+The s, m, and l before the dashes indicate the behavior at different sizes.
 If you want a column to have the same behavior at all screen sizes, just initialize it with cols-\* and it will inherit this behavior all the way up to desktop screens.
 Just remember, if you want multiple behaviors, all col\*-\* need to add up to twelve in their respective rows.

 >> The following code will have the columns flex 100% at small screen sizes and then split 50/50 starting at medium screen sizes.